 To explain how I became a nurse blogger, I have to take you back in time a bit…

-Once upon a time I studied journalism.
+Once upon a time, I studied journalism.

 Way, way back in the day, before I ever even considered becoming a registered nurse, I was a striving college student at California State University, Chico.
 As a journalism major with a minor in women’s studies, I wrote for our student newspaper, The Orion, and I loved it.
 Each week I met with other writers to discuss ideas and topics that were going to write about that week.
 I enjoyed the teamwork and even though I felt way in over my head a lot of the time I absolutely loved the challenge.

 Each week I met new and interesting people I would have otherwise crossed paths with.
 I interviewed athletes, a magician, doctors from the student health center, professors, and lots and lots of students.
-One time I interviewed a women who made and sold her own essential oils and she gave me a few samples to take home with me.
+One time I interviewed a woman who made and sold her own essential oils and she gave me a few samples to take home with me.
 My 21-year-old brain was fascinated with the people I met.

 The internet was in its earlier stages and many people still read the newspaper in print form.
 So, each Thursday I looked forward to walking on campus and picking up a copy of The Orion to find my name listed above my article.